Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

-\item \textbf{Network Share Discovery:} Shared directories and files across the network provide access to more files that may contain important information.
+\item \textbf{Network Share Discovery:} Shared directories and files across the network provide access may also contain valuable information.
 Some APTs are also able to perform enumeration of network shares~\cite{TR12Anal74:online}, which results in gathering potential attack vectors for other systems. \snippet{net view} or \snippet{net share} is used to collect SMB information across Windows platform based networks (e.g., APT: APT41 \cite{ReportDo23:online}).
 Linux supports both NFS and SMB. \snippet{smbclient}, \snippet{nfsstat -m}, and \snippet{df -aH} commands can be used to explore if a network share is available on the compromised machine.

-\item \textbf{Keylogging and Screen Capturing:} Adversaries can use keyloggers to collect users' key-strokes and information, such as passwords, habits, or financial information ~\cite{bhardwaj2020keyloggers}.
+\item \textbf{Keylogging and Screen Capture:} Adversaries can use keyloggers to collect users' key-strokes and information, such as passwords, habits, or financial information~\cite{bhardwaj2020keyloggers}.
 For example, terminal commands or application names typed in by a user can reveal further details of a system, used applications, and services.
 Keylogging helps adversaries to monitor host activities passively.
 Several keyloggers are also capable of recording desktop screens~\cite{bhardwaj2020keyloggers}. \end{itemize}

-Adversaries utilize local discovery techniques to determine installed software, applications, packages, and frameworks.
+Adversaries utilize local {system-based (host)} {reconnaissance} techniques to determine installed software, applications, packages, and frameworks.
 Configurations and environment variables are relatively easy to discover in a compromised host.
-Files and directories may contain important and confidential information about the target.
-Above all, internal host discovery can directly or indirectly lead to further exploitation, lateral movement, or escalation.
-Table~\ref{tab:local_discovery} presents examples of local discovery techniques, types, target information, phases, and command-line tools with examples of APTs that used these tools.
+Files and directories may contain important and confidential information for further compromise or exhilaration.
+Internal host discovery can directly or indirectly lead to further exploitation, lateral movement, escalation, or data that is the ultimate target of the attacker.
+Table~\ref{tab:local_discovery} presents examples of local discovery techniques, {approach}, target information, phases, and command-line tools with examples of APTs that use these tools.

+{There are several other local system-based reconnaissance techniques that require the attacker to have physical access to the system to observe characteristics of the system.
+For example, numerous side-channel attacks including power~\cite{prouff2009statistical}, electromagnetic (EM) emanation~\cite{khan2014side}, and acoustical~\cite{genkin2017acoustic,genkin2014rsa} analyses require physical access to the devices.}